 Whether a lakeside cabin or tropical bungalow, a second home provides a refreshing change of pace from your main residence.
 But one thing that doesn't vary is the need for insurance.
-We'll explain the unique risks that come with your second home and help you choose the right coverage.
+While an Esurance policy only covers your primary house, we're happy to explain the unique risks that come with a second home so you can get help shopping for the right coverage.

+In any event, having a separate policy specifically for second homes is usually a smart move.
 As you'll see below, your vacation home or second home will likely have some insurance hazards your main house doesn't.
-That's why it's a good idea to contact your insurer before making any decisions so you can discuss the best fit for your needs.
+By creating a separate policy for this dwelling, you can tailor coverage options that make sense for your unique circumstances.

 insurance risks of a second home